 Israel tells Gazans to move south or risk being seen as 'terrorist' partner

+GAZA — Palestinians said they had received renewed warnings from Israel's military to move from north Gaza to the south of the strip, with the added warning that they could be identified as sympathisers with a "terrorist organisation" if they stayed put.

-The message was delivered in leaflets marked with the Israel Defense Forces name and logo from Saturday and sent to people via mobile phone audio messages across the Gaza Strip, a narrow territory that is just 45 km (28 miles) long.
+The message was delivered in leaflets marked with the Israel Defense Forces (IDF) name and logo from Saturday (Oct 21) and sent to people via mobile phone audio messages across the Gaza Strip, a narrow territory that is just 45km long.

 "Urgent warning, to residents of Gaza.
 Your presence north of Wadi Gaza puts your life in danger.
 Whoever chooses not to leave north Gaza to the south of Wadi Gaza might be identified as an accomplice in a terrorist organisation," the leaflet said.